krlvn/GeoDjango/README.md

 # What is this?
-This project demonstrates the capabilities of GeoDgango in conjunction with DRF and a third party API
+This project demonstrates the capabilities of GeoDgango in conjunction with DRF and a third party API.

 # How it works?
 The user enters an address and radius into the form.